NSO-developer/tme-demo/README.md

     automatic cross vendor migration to do this repair.

-17. Click the *Commit* button on the right of the header bar and choose *Yes, commit* from the confirmation dialog to send the changes to the device.
+17. Click the *Commit* button on the right of the header bar and choose *Yes, commit* from the confirmation dialog to send the changes to the devices.
     Navigate back to the *TME Demo* using the shortcut bar at the bottom of the browser window.